It is expected that every state-funded school offers a curriculum which is;

 Through our curriculum we aim to make learning an exciting, enjoyable and stimulating experience.
 Cross curricular links are developed where appropriate.

 Lessons cover a range of subjects to include:

 Religious Education (RE)

-At St. Matthias we are determined to bring learning alive and take every opportunity to enrich our curriculum with school trips; to museums, places of worship, the library and even a sewage farm to give a few recent examples.
+At St. Matthias we are determined to bring learning alive and take every opportunity to enrich our curriculum with school trips; to museums, places of worship, the library and even a sewage farm to give a few examples.
 We are also fortunate to be able to welcome adults with specialist skills or interesting stories to tell from time to time.
 The children learn a lot from these sessions which are always highly enjoyable.

 At St. Matthias we aim high for all our pupils!

 We attach great importance to the development of our pupils’ social skills and manners as we want to empower all to build successful relationships with other children and adults and to be sensitive to the needs and feelings of others.
 We work hard to ensure all our children feel good about themselves, make responsible choices and acquire a high level of self-esteem.

 We know that if you feel successful, you will achieve success!

 We are very proud of our School Parliament who have an impact on our school.
 Each year representatives are elected from Year 6 to run our the School Parliament for the year.
 Two representatives are then chosen by each class from Years 1-5 to be our Class Representatives.
 These children meet regularly throughout the year to discuss issues and topics that are important to the children and our school community.
 They consult with their classmates and report back on decisions.
 In this way, our pupils have been able to take an active role in introducing and supporting school improvement.